picitelli/js-modal/README.md

 </div>
 ```

-Outside of the modal, if using a button element to trigger the opening of the modal, define the trigger button and reference the `id` of the modal as the `data-trigger-modal` attribute value
+Outside of the modal, if using a button element to trigger the opening of the modal, define the trigger button and reference the `id` of the modal as the data-trigger-modal` attribute value
 ```html
 <button type="button" data-trigger-modal="modal-example">Trigger Example modal</button>
 ```

-In your JS, initialize an instance of a modal
+In your JS, initialize an instance of a modal and pass in a reference to the modal element

 ```js
 var modalEl = document.getElementById('modal-example');